Last updated: 01/26/2021

 - People with co-occurring psychiatric or medical illness

-If you are struggling with alcoholism and want to quit drinking safely, call 800-926-9037 to speak to a treatment support specialist about detox and rehab options.
+If you are struggling with alcoholism and want to quit drinking safely, call 800-926-9037 Who Answers? to speak to a treatment support specialist about detox and rehab options.

 - S. National Library of Medicine.
 Medline Plus: Alcohol withdrawal.